sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/ui/corpuscreator/README.md

 It's possible to provide a title and subtitle for your corpus.
 These values aren't typically used in the [default skin](#!/guide/skins-section-default-skin) but are useful elsewhere, such as in the [Dynamic Table of Contexts skin](#!/guide/skins-section-dynamic-table-of-contexts-skin).

+## Text

+Voyant provides functionality for ignoring parts of documents, for instance to exclude a license statement from the text to be analyzed.
+The values specified are regular expressions (so care should be taken when using characters other than letters, since they may have special meaning).

+- omit until: ignore everything until the start of this regular expression
+- omit until after: ignore everything until the end of this regular expression
+- omit from: ignore everything from the start of this regular expression onwards
+- omit from after: ignore everything from the end of this regular expression onwards

+Here's a simple example of a document:

+	This is the license preceding the actual document.
+	The Document Title
+	The very interesting document text.
+	The license following the actual document.

+In this simple case we can either use one of two combinations of values:

+- omit until: `The Document Title`
+- omit from: `The license`

+Or:

+- omit until after: `the actual document.`
+- omit from after: `document text.`

 ## XML

 Voyant provides powerful functionality for creating a corpus from XML documents, in particular by using [XPath](https://en.m.wikipedia.org/wiki/XPath) expressions to define documents, content, and metadata like title and author.